NelsonMinar/vector-river-map/README.md

 [`pip`](http://www.pip- installer.org/en/latest/) rather than rely on the Mac or Ubuntu package versions.

+* Python 2.
+I'd prefer Python 3 but some of the dependencies don't support it.
 * [curl](http://curl.haxx.se/) for downloading NHDPlus data from the web.
 * [p7zip](http://p7zip.sourceforge.net/) for unpacking NHDPlus data.
 Ubuntu users be sure to install `p7zip-full`.
 * [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://postgis.refractions.net/) for a geospatial database.